 Therefore, it is important to highlight the functional requirements, as well as the critical dimensions and features on the part that are critical.
 From here we may choose the appropriate process and material to meet all these specifications and requirements.

-Here is the Die Casting tolerance standards for your reference:
+Here are the Die Casting tolerance standards for your reference:

 Choose the right material for your Die Casting project